simo-net/MovNEye/README.md

 outside the enclosure, for external control by an operator.

 The recording process should consist of 6 main phases:
-1) calibration both of the sensor optics (calib-2D) and of the camera-monitor system (calib-3D)
+1) calibration both of the sensor optics (calib-2D) and homography of the camera-monitor system (calib-3D)
 2) generation of FEM sequences
 3) data recording
 4) data diagnostics, analysis and errors correction